 Companions - a short novel (225 kB : 38,867 words : 74 pages)

-I know this is not the kind of story that most people like, but that's okay, I'm not writing it for them, I'm writing it for me and for people who are like me.
+I know this is not the kind of story that most people like, but that's okay, I didn't write it for them, I wrote it for me and for people who are like me.
 I get a big kick out of ideas, and I think the whole standard plot structure that everybody uses is tired and worn (intro, build-up, climax, resolution).
-Reality doesn't follow plotting rules.
+Reality doesn't have plotting rules.
 Neither does this story.

 First draft begun NaNoWriMo 2013 and completed in Camp NaNoWriMo during April 2014.
 Yet to be properly revised and probably full of errors and bits that don't work.
 If you give me feedback on either of my blogs (LiveJournal or DreamWidth) I'd be very grateful.

 flying - a novel (384 kB : 60,586 words : 113 pages)

 You know those wonderful flying dreams you sometimes have...